-- an evaluation of the Combined Authority's internal controls environment, including its IT systems and controls: and - substantive testing on significant transactions and material account balances, including the procedures outlined in this report in relation to the key audit risks
+- an evaluation of the Combined Authority's internal controls environment, including its IT systems and controls; and - substantive testing on significant transactions and material account balances, including the procedures outlined in this report in relation to the key audit risks

 We have not had to alter our audit plan, as communicated to you on 28 April 2022.
+However, additional testing has been required in some areas as noted on pages 11 and 12.